MoeCondones/HTML-and-CSS/README.md

 <h1> HTML-and-CSS </h1>

-- <h5>Basquiat Site</h5>: This page is an example of a Museum/Biography of the artist Basquiat.
+- Basquiat Site: This page is an example of a Museum/Biography of the artist Basquiat.
 It's styled using CSS and contains subpages, links, image containers, and a form.
 - Cinema Site: This is a cinema site created using BootStrap
 - SpaceThis page is an example home page for a Space travel company.
 It's styled using CSS and contains